gumaerc-testorg/21a.506-spring-2019/content/pages/assignments/reading-response-essays.md

 {{< tdopen >}}

-Bonilla, Yarimar, and Rosa Jonathan. “[#Ferguson: Digital Protest, Hashtag Ethnography, and the Racial Politics of Social Media in the United States](https://anthrosource.onlinelibrary.wiley.com/doi/10.1111/amet.12112).” _American Ethnologist_ 42, no. 1 (2015): 4–17.
+Bonilla, Yarimar, and Rosa Jonathan. “{{% resource_link "50ec2784-b644-45a8-8e0f-fe417e2329e7" "#Ferguson: Digital Protest, Hashtag Ethnography, and the Racial Politics of Social Media in the United States" %}}.” _American Ethnologist_ 42, no. 1 (2015): 4–17.

 {{< tdclose >}}